 - 1. Bring the vehicle to a stop at an authorized parking space. - 2.
 Place the Direction Control switch in the center OFF position. - 3.
 Turn the start switch OFF. - 4.
-Firmly set the parking brake. - 5.
+Confirm park brake is set. - 5.
 Remove the key from the Start switch.
 The driver should keep the key in his/her possession.

 Note: If parking this vehicle on an incline, turn the wheels to the curb, or block the wheels.